 Farah Ishaq is an multidisciplinary artist with a background in music publishing and journalism.
 Her current work explores the nuances of daily life through observation, wordplay and is an attempt to capture a feeling of home, both physically and emotionally.
-Gaining a distinction for the Poundstretcher show installed for her MA Fine Art degree show in Sept 2018 at UEL, she continues to research and develop mixed media works, merging printmaking with installation.
+Gaining a distinction for the Poundstretcher show installed for her MA Fine Art degree show in Sept 2018 at UEL, she continues to research and develop mixed media works, merging printmaking with installation and with community engagement.

 Her first made public work, A Mural for St James is currently on view underneath the railway bridge at St James Street Station, in East London.
 Depicting a dynamic view of the Walthamstow Marshes - as seen by a lifelong resident of the area – the motifs within are very much inspired by William Morris.
 The 3m x 3m paper prototype for the mural was created in early 2017 on a month long UEL residency at Trinity Buoy Wharf – and won the Batsford Prize 2017 runner up award for Fine and Applied Art.
 The finished aluminium panel installation, 2 sections of 120cm x 240cm won Best Community Art Scheme at the national ACoRP Community Rail Awards 2017.